Accessibility

 Staircase with treads of natural stone.

-Central support tube of a spiral stair.
+Central load-bearing pipe of a spiral stair.

 Overhang of a tread beyond the step below.